slopcel/hatecrm/README.md

 4. Set `DATABASE_URL` and `DIRECT_DATABASE_URL` in Umami deployment
 5. Add website and copy the website ID
 6. Set `PUBLIC_UMAMI_HOST` and `PUBLIC_UMAMI_WEBSITE_ID` in your app

+## Adding Payments

+This template doesn't include payment processing by default.
+When you're ready to monetize, you can integrate:

+- **Stripe** - Most popular, great documentation
+- **Paddle** - Handles tax compliance for you
+- **LemonSqueezy** - Good for digital products
+- **DodoPay** - Simple API, good for indie hackers

 ## Philosophy